cosmos/sdk-tutorials/TECHNICAL-SETUP.md

 ### IDA platform

 There is a separate folder for files with different content for the IDA platform in the repository root, named `ida-customizations`.
 When building the IDA platform, the content of this folder is copied into the main folder, overwriting the main platform files.
 For example, the file `/academy/6-whats-next/index.md` (main platform) has an IDA variation in `/ida-customizations/academy/6-whats-next/index.md`.
 When building the IDA platform, the original file will be overwritten with the IDA file version before building.
-Similiarly, there is an IDA specific config in `/ida-customizations/.vuepress/config.js`
+Similarly, there is an IDA specific config in `/ida-customizations/.vuepress/config.js`

 ### Switching variants